flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 the brain's shape and major nerve clusters positioned appropriately.
 This scan is used to create a gel model that eventually leads to neuronal growth that matches the customer's own brain structures.
-This new brain is seeded with receptors attached to an FTL communication receiver (we'll talk briefly about that in a bit).
+This new brain is seeded with receptors attached to an FTL communication receiver.
 If that's a bit too technobabble-y for you, the process is essentially that a person's personal brain is created from the scan, it just doesn't have any power to it yet.

 At the moment of a customer's death, a snapshot of the brain is taken using a [transneural burning